Best Keyboard Apps for Android (2026): AI-Powered Typing Showdown

 My advice?
 Read the privacy policy before committing to a keyboard, especially if you'll be typing sensitive information.
 Most offer ways to temporarily disable AI features when typing passwords or confidential data.

-The line between "keyboard" and "writing assistant" continues to blur.
-What started as simple text input tools have evolved into sophisticated AI companions that help us communicate more effectively.
+The line between "keyboard" and "writing assistant" has completely blurred in 2026.
+What started as simple text input tools have evolved into sophisticated AI companions that fundamentally change how we communicate on mobile devices.
+The keyboards we use today would have seemed like science fiction just a few years ago.

 Conclusion: My Top Recommendation

 Why?
-It strikes the best balance between cutting-edge AI features and practical usability.
+It strikes the best balance between cutting-edge AI features and practical usability in 2026.
 The custom assistants are genuinely useful rather than gimmicky, and the core typing experience is excellent.
+With the latest updates bringing on-device AI processing and enhanced privacy controls, it addresses the main concerns users had with earlier versions.
 While the subscription cost might seem high compared to free options like Gboard, the time savings and improved communication quality easily justify it for anyone who writes regularly on their phone.

 That said, Gboard remains an excellent free option, especially for casual users.
 And specialized keyboards like Grammarly and Fleksy excel in their particular niches.